 Hard to know whether the vision he had of what rowing could be at Washington - and in the city of Seattle - was how it exactly played out, but by the end of the decade it was Erickson who had built Opening Day into a showcase for the sport, re-established Women's rowing at the University, and taken his crews to four different continents to race.
 Not unlike Conibear himself, Erickson shared many of the same personality traits: passion for the sport, passion for teaching, part crew coach, part salesman, part evangelist, part enigma.
 And like Conibear, he ultimately, fundamentally, changed the course of rowing at Washington.

 But for Erickson, out in the middle of Lake Washington in the spring of 1970, there was also the season ahead to consider.
 And with a returning nucleus of experienced young men, the goal was simply to "compete with the best".

-Back to the Firs on Lake Whatcom for the spring break camp and a return to Seattle to finish the week with Class Day.
-The seniors prevailed in a close race over the sophomores.
+Back to the Firs on Lake Whatcom for the spring break camp and a return to Seattle to finish the week with Class Day, where the seniors prevailed in a close race over the sophomores.

-The first test came on the Estuary against Cal, where the team defeated a Bears program really struggling now in the climate of the times on the Berkeley campus .
+The first test for the team came on the Estuary against Cal, where they defeated a Bears program really struggling now in the climate of the times on the Berkeley campus.
 The Husky varsity won by over two lengths, the freshmen by over four, but the Cal JV's stayed with the Huskies all the way down the course, Washington crossing the line by a half length.